debitoor/schemagic/README.md

 - `currency-rate` Positive number.
 Minimum 0.000001, maximum 999,999,999.
 Will allow maximum 6 decimals after the decimal point.
 - `date`.
 Is verified to be a date of the format `YYYY-MM-DD`
 - `date-time`.
 Is verified to be a valid date and time in the format `YYYY-MM-DDThh:mm:ssZ`
-- `taxrate`.
+- `rate`.
 Positive number, between zero and 100.
 Will allow maximum 2 decimals after the decimal point
-- `taxrate-negative`.
+- `rate-negative`.
 Negative number, between zero and -100.
 Will allow maximum 2 decimals after the decimal point

 schemagic.login.validate(object, options[, callback])
 ================================